 But just because it’s automated, that doesn’t mean that you should let the quality of your emails drop.
 Most email tools allow for the personalization of subject lines, body text, and appropriate calls-to-action.
 You should always make the user feel like they’re the sole recipient of your email.

-Many marketing automation tools have email marketing platforms built in, but if you’re looking for a standalone email marketing tool, Litmus and MailChimp are very popular choices.
+Many marketing automation tools have email marketing platforms built in, but if you’re looking for a standalone email marketing tool, Litmus and MailChimp are trendy choices.

 From managing your day-to-day content to creating landing pages for your website, marketing automation platforms are your all-in-one tool.
-If you want to drive traffic to your website, set up marketing campaigns, or inbound marketing strategies these kinds of software have the function for you.
+If you want to drive traffic to your website, set up marketing campaigns, or inbound marketing strategies, these kinds of software have the functionality you need.

 For example, HubSpot can set up workflows for you to map out the customer journey.
 Meanwhile, Marketo promotes the ability of their software to predict ROI and achieve it.
 And Eloqua capitalizes on their unified system where data across all channels such as paid and SEO can be tracked and analyzed.

 Keep in mind that all-in-one marketing automation software can be expensive, so make sure you’ve determined the need for one before going out and making a purchase decision.

 4. Social Media Marketing Software